-Indeed, in ministry there is often the tyranny of the urgent and many expect the pastor to be available to them as needed.
-It is, without a doubt, the pastor who is faithful to cultivate his time in the Word and prayer that best nurtures his congregation, best ministers in his community, and best expounds on the Bible in teaching and preaching.
+Indeed, in ministry there is often the tyranny of the urgent and many expect the pastor to be available to them at whatever moment.
+It is, without a doubt, the pastor who is faithful to cultivate his time in the Word and prayer that best nurtures his congregation, well ministers in his community, and most faithfully expounds on the Bible in teaching and preaching.

-Today, there may be opportunities for a prolonged time to bask and there may be other times when I have to grab five minutes.
+Today, there may be opportunities for a prolonged time to bask in His presence, and there may be other times when I have to grab five minutes.
 But oh the strength gained regardless!

 In Luke 10:38-42, Martha was busy doing good things; but Jesus said that Mary had chosen what was better and it would not be taken away from her.
 She was drinking in the Savior while Martha was serving and missing out on the refreshment.
 Her work of service was good, but Jesus knew that time with Him was better and was what she needed.

-But, if you are anything like me then or now and if we are honest, though there may be seasons of life where those things are hard to come by, it is often not that we have too little of those opportunities and have to fight for them.
-Rather, we often have to choose to pull away from some task that must be done “now” or some relaxation into which it is easy to settle and, instead, fight to be soul satisfied; not as a legalistic checklist but to enjoy our Redeemer and to “do” life well!
+But, if you are anything like me then or now and, if we are honest, though there may be seasons of life where those things are hard to come by, it is often not that we have too little of those opportunities and have to fight for them.
+Rather, we often have to choose to pull away from some task that must be done “now” or some “relaxing busy-ness” into which it is easy to settle and, instead, fight to be soul-satisfied; not as a legalistic checklist but to enjoy our Redeemer and to “do” life well!

 Lifting hands of praise for the goodness He provides.